A Framework for Inference Inspired by Human Memory Mechanisms: Experiments on Memory Consolidation

 \subsection{More Ablation Results}

 In this section, we present the results of ablation experiments concerning the global sharing of memory components.
 The plot in Fig. ~\ref{sort_ablation_accuracy} illustrates the change in testing accuracy over training iterations.
-Here, the MITR model denotes the usage of a globally shared working memory module, while $ MITR_w/o$ signifies the absence of global sharing.
-TR represents the conventional Transformers model.
+Here, the PMI-TR model denotes the usage of a globally shared working memory module, while PMI-TR$_w/o$ signifies the absence of global sharing.
+TR represents the vanilla Transformers model.
 The results demonstrate several key findings.
-Firstly, across all three tasks, both our MITR and $MITR_w/o$ models exhibit faster convergence compared to the traditional TR model.
-Secondly, when compared to the baseline TR model and the $MITR_w/o$ model, MITR achieves the highest accuracy and convergence rates, especially in complex binary and ternary relation tasks, showcasing the effectiveness of the adopted global sharing strategy in complex relational reasoning tasks.
-However, for non-relational tasks, their performance remains relatively on par, potentially due to the fact that non-relational tasks often emphasize extracting direct patterns and information from input data, and thus, Transformer models' self-attention mechanisms can effectively capture these correlations.
+Firstly, across all three tasks, both our PMI-TR and PMI-TR$_w/o$ models exhibit faster convergence compared to the traditional TR model.
+Secondly, when compared to the baselines TR and PMI-TR$_{w/o}$, PMI-TR achieves the highest accuracy and convergence rate, particularly in complex binary and ternary relation tasks, showcasing the effectiveness of the adopted global sharing strategy in complex relational reasoning tasks.
+However, for non-relational tasks, their performance remains relatively on par, potentially due to the fact that non-relational tasks often emphasize extracting direct patterns and information from input data, which coincidentally aligns with the effective capture of these correlations by the self-attention mechanism in Transformers.